+The success of The Nature Trust depends on those who share our passion for BC.
 With every donation a donor makes, we recognize the trust that is being placed in our hands.
 This is why our organization places a high priority on operating in a fiscally responsible manner.
 We carry no debt and no mortgages and undertake yearly audits.
-An Audit, Finance and Investment Board committee establishes policies and reviews quarterly performances.
-All land acquisitions and funding are approved by the Board.

 For yearly highlights of our conservation work, view our Annual Reports.